-Non-fungible tokens (NFTs) have gained huge traction over the last few months due to sensational headlines about prices and content.
-At the center of the buzz lies digital art, which makes up a good portion of currently available NFTs.
+Due to sensational headlines about prices and content, non-fungible tokens (NFTs) have gained huge traction over the last few months.
+At the centre of the buzz lies digital art, which makes up a good portion of currently available NFTs.

-And so, anyone who’s inspired to become an NFT creator will usually try their hands creating digital works.
-This is with the hopes of either making one good enough to sell independently or convincing other people that their NFTs do indeed have value.
+And so, anyone inspired to become an NFT creator will usually try their hands at creating digital works.
+This is with the hopes of either making one good enough to sell independently or convincing others that their NFTs have value.

-The question of how to sell NFT art is commonly overlooked before the purchase of an NFT train. nevertheless, there are technical and methodical steps to follow before and after the acquisition/creation of any NFT art piece.
+The question of how to sell NFT art is commonly overlooked before purchasing an NFT.
+Nevertheless, there are technical and methodical steps to follow before and after the acquisition/creation of any NFT art piece.

 - Can I Sell NFTs Right Away?